ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-optionals-part-4.md

 ### How to Create a Protocol

 Creating a protocol is very simple.
 Just use the `protocol` keyword and choose a name.
 By convention, I've chosen to suffix it with `Protocol`.
+Thinking about it, I believe I'm influenced by some DotNet conventions, because put "Protocol" at the end is redundant.
+Anyway, let's see:

 {%- highlight swift -%}
 protocol SearchProtocol {